UTAustinSPS/data-analysis/data_analysis/_sources/intro.rst

 ``\TeX``), then "LaTeX" and "TeX" will work in a pinch.
 Lastly, :math:`\LaTeX` may be pronounced "lay'-tech" or "lah'-tech".

-*Mathematica* is a proprietary languaged developed by the *Wolfram* corporation and is both fairly easy to use, and is the basis for the popular `Wolfram|Alpha <http://www.wolframalpha.com>`_ website.
-It is by far not the fastest language for analyzing data, but abstracts many parts that become relevant in languages like *C* or *Python*. *Mathematica* is extremely flexible and supports large-scale projects, but in many cases is used for simple one-time applications.
-It also has typesetting abilities (including presentation-mode) but in practice it is generally used for its analysis capabilities, with results exported to other programs.

 The Course
 ----------
-This course will first go through the beginnings of the :math:`\LaTeX` language, then introduce concepts in *Mathematica*, followed by several sections on how the two may be combined to produce a clean, elegant, and interesting final document.
+This course will first introduce concepts in *Mathematica* then go through the beginnings of the :math:`\LaTeX` language, followed by several sections on how the two may be combined to produce a clean, elegant, and interesting final document.
 Throughout this course, there will be questions to answer, some coding-based some more traditional question formats.
-Assignments will be given for students registered for the *DemTex* program at UT and will be available through the course website listed in the syllabus.

 The Syllabus
 ------------